Step By Step Guide To Comply With GDPR

 Why Is GDPR Important?

-GDPR is important because it helps protect your privacy.
+GDPR is necessary because it helps protect your privacy.
 It makes sure that companies:

 • Ask your permission before using your information.